How to Get Into Tulane University: Acceptance Rate and Admissions Strategies

 The breakdown by gender of all current undergraduates is quite lopsided in favor of women:

-Tulane University’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted was 37% for the Class of 2024 and is expected to be 45% for the Class of 2025.
-For comparison, many other top private universities have superior yield rates such as Notre Dame (58%) Northwestern (55%), Duke (54%).
-Tulane lands in between other elite private schools like USC (42%), Emory (29%).
+Tulane University’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted was 46% for the Class of 2025.
+For comparison, many other top private universities have superior yield rates such as Notre Dame (58%) and Northwestern (60%).
+Tulane lands in between other elite private schools like Duke (54%), Emory (35%).

 How Tulane University Rates Applicants